YeehanXiao/Teddy/README.md

 results <- extractTest(object = chi_test)
 ```

 3.6.2 Estimate relative fold changes of counts in the TE-chimeric exon among different conditions and versus other exons, calculated by a GLM fit based on the formula count ~ condition + TE-chimeric + condition:TE-chimeric.
-The interaction coefficient reflects that the fraction of the gene’s reads of TE-chimeric exon differs significantly between the different experimental conditions.
+The interaction coefficient reflects that the fraction of the gene's reads of TE-chimeric exon differs significantly between the different experimental conditions.
 That is, TE-chimeric transcripts may play a role under different biological conditions.
 ```{r foldchange, warning=FALSE, eval=FALSE, message=FALSE}
 calculateFoldchange(object = chi_test, genes = genes, crossVar="condition")
 ```